saltyrtc/saltyrtc-task-webrtc-js/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/saltyrtc/saltyrtc-task-webrtc-js)
 [![Chat on Gitter](https://badges.gitter.im/saltyrtc/Lobby.svg)](https://gitter.im/saltyrtc/Lobby)

-This is a [SaltyRTC](https://saltyrtc.org/) WebRTC task implementation for JavaScript (ES5 / ES2015), written in TypeScript 2.
+This is a [SaltyRTC](https://saltyrtc.org/) WebRTC task version 1 implementation for JavaScript (ES5 / ES2015), written in TypeScript.

 **Warning: This is beta software.
 Use at your own risk.
 Testing and review is welcome!**